daydreamersjp/edX/DAT210x Programming with Python for Data Science/Module2/README.md

 jupyter notebook
 This should launch your browser showing you all of the Module folders for this course.
 Navigate into the Module2 folder and open up the Lab2 notebook.
 Read through it and follow the directions to:

--Load up Module2/Datasets/tutorial.csv
+- Load up Module2/Datasets/tutorial.csv

--Print the entire dataframe, using print df
+- Print the entire dataframe, using print df

--Use the .describe() method on the dataset
+- Use the .describe() method on the dataset

--Slice the dataset using [2:4, 'col3']
+- Slice the dataset using [2:4, 'col3']

 Note: If Pandas complains about not being able to find the tutorial file, just use the full system path to it rather than a relative path.
 All paths mentioned in this course are in reference to the Module directory produced by unzipping the course material file.